brunobar79/eth-commerce/README.md

 <h1 align="center">ETHcommerce</h1>

 Peer to Peer (P2P) transactions between you and your customers.
-This means that you pay ZERO FEES, all this powered by a lightweight (~30kb) and easy to integrate Javacript library
+This means that you pay ZERO FEES, all this powered by a lightweight (~30kb) and easy to integrate Javascript library

 You can find usage examples [here](http://www.eth-commerce.com/example/)